Difference Between Day trading vs swing trading

-Trading is one of the complex tasks, and it needs continuous efforts to understand and design a trading system.
-Trading based on security holding can be divided into two broad categories, day trading, and swing trading.
+Trading is a complex task requiring continuous effort to understand and design a trading system.
+Trading based on security holding can be divided into two broad categories, day trading and swing trading.
 The ultimate goal of trading is generating profit.
-Now let’s see what is the difference between Day Trading vs Swing Trading.
+Now let’s see what the difference is between Day Trading vs Swing Trading.

 What is Day Trading?

 Day trading is buying and selling any security in a single trading day.
 For example, buying stock in the morning and selling the same stock in the afternoon.
-Day trading can be done in any marketplace, but it is a common phenomenon in the stock market and Foreign Exchange (Forex) market.
+Day trading can be done in any marketplace, but it is common in the stock and Foreign Exchange (Forex) markets.
 It is also called intraday trading.

-Generally, day trading is a highly skilled job, and it is well funded as well.
-Day traders can leverage amounts for short-term trading to capitalize on any small change in price.
+Generally, day trading is a highly skilled job, and it is well-funded as well.
+Day traders can leverage amounts for short-term trading to capitalize on any small price change.
 Day trading is done in highly liquid stocks and currencies.
-Day trading involves making multiple trades on a daily basis.
-Even though every trader has his own strategy, generally pivot level, moving average, trend lines are used for taking buy or short calls.
+Day trading involves making multiple trades daily.
+Even though every trader has his strategy, generally, pivot level, moving average, and trend lines are used for taking buy or short calls.

 Characteristics of Day Traders